 An example situation is when an app is created with Expo's managed workflow, the end-user's app will often request new app updates over HTTPS when the app is opened on the end-user's device.
 If there is a new update available, we will push the new update to that end-user.
 These requests do not contain identifying information such as unique device identifiers.

 Another example is when a developer uses Expo to send push notifications.
 We do store end-user push tokens to make it possible to send notifications, however the most sensitive part of sending notifications is the notification's content itself.
 We process that data to send it to end-users; however, it is never stored and we only handle that data as long as it takes to send the notification.

 There are some cases where we may disclose user data to others.
-These include situations when we have consent, when we send data to a service that processes data for us (you can see a list of services we use here), or if there's a lawful request by public authorities.
+These include situations when we have consent or when we send data to a service that processes data for us (you can see a list of services we use here).

 In all scenarios regarding end-user data, Expo is GDPR-, CCPA-, and Privacy Shield-compliant.

 As our privacy policies change, we will either email you or put a prominent banner on our website to notify you of any changes.